-ATP project applications will be available at the Caltrans Local Assistance website.
+Applications will be available on the ATP online application portal.
 The FCOG Regional ATP guidelines, supplemental application, and additional information will be available on the Fresno COG website.

 Projects not selected for programming in the statewide competition must be considered in the FCOG Regional Competitive ATP.
 Per the adopted statewide ATP guidelines, a copy of the application submitted to the state MUST be submitted to FCOG at the same time.